Amblin Entertainment: History

 In 1985, Spielberg and Don Bluth started a partnership to produce animated feature films.
 The only two films that were made from the Spielberg-Bluth deal were An American Tail (1986) and The Land Before Time (1988).

-On November 5, 1986, Walt Disney Pictures and Amblin Entertainment teamed up to make Who Framed Roger Rabbit, its first collaboration of such after collaborations working with Universal Pictures and Warner Bros.
-Pictures, which had a pre-existing joint deal, which was directed by Robert Zemeckis, and it was slated for a G-rated feature, but it was upped to a PG-rated feature under the Touchstone Pictures label.
+On November 5, 1986, Walt Disney Pictures and Amblin Entertainment collaborated to produce Who Framed Roger Rabbit, its first collaboration of such after collaborations working with Universal Pictures and Warner Bros.
+Pictures, which had a pre-existing joint deal.
+The film was directed by Robert Zemeckis, and it was slated for a G-rated feature, but it was upped to a PG-rated feature under the Touchstone Pictures label.

 In 1987, Amblin Entertainment had named Brad Globe, former head of Lorimar's marketing division, as vice president of marketing at the production company, and Globe himself would be joined by two special consultants, which were Martin J. Lewy and Gerry Lewis, and will work closely with the marketing department of the companies that released Amblin's product.

-In 1989, a dispute over film-making budgets caused Spielberg and Bluth to part ways, and Amblin's animation department was rebranded to Amblimation, which was headquartered in London.
+In 1989, a dispute over film-making budgets caused Spielberg and Bluth to part ways.
+Amblin established their own animation unit, Amblimation, which was headquartered in London.
 The only three films that were released under the Amblimation banner were An American Tail: Fievel Goes West (1991), We're Back: A Dinosaur's Story (1993) and Balto (1995).
-A fourth film, an animated film adaptation of Cats, was in development, but it was cancelled following the studio's closure in 1997.
+The Amblimation label was shut down in 1997 and most of the studio staff was transferred to DreamWorks Animation, which Spielberg co-founded in 1994.
+Two more films were in development at the time Amblimation was shut down.
+The first was an animated film adaptation of the Andrew Lloyd Webber musical Cats which was cancelled following the studio's closure in 1997.
+The other was an animated film adaptation of a book written by William Steig, Shrek!, which was picked up by DreamWorks Animation and made into the 2001 animated film Shrek.

-The same year, Amblin signed a deal with Turner Network Television to produce TV movies.
+The same year, Amblin signed a deal with Turner Network Television to produce television films.